rashmikaslikar/ELT_pipeline/Task_B.md

     ```
    - Inside our `models/muid_1_transforms/muid_1_transforms.sql` file we'll create a new table that performs transformations to extract jsonb array elements from original postgres table muid_1 into a new table muid_1_transforms
    - Inside our `models/muid_1_transforms/schema.yaml` we'll define the schemas for each of the features in our transformed data
 - Execute the transforms with `dbt run`

+### API Endpoint
+- We will create a `Flask` project to serve the data from PostgreSQL
+- We will use `pscycopg2` to establish and maintain a robust connection between our Python application and PostgreSQL database
+-